 A Program uniform is required.
 All uniforms must be neat, clean, ironed and keeping with a professional appearance.
 Pant hems may not touch the floor.
-Only a Program approved laboratory coat, or white cardigan sweater can be worn when the student is in the clinical area.
-The Program insignia patch is to be sewn on the uniform, lab coat and/or sweater.
+Only a Program approved jacket, or white cardigan sweater can be worn when the student is in the clinical area.
+The Program insignia must be visible on the uniform, jacket and/or sweater.
 No sweat jackets are allowed.
 Additionally, any garment worn under the uniform top must be white, caribbean blue or black - no exceptions.

 Accessories to the uniform include the name badge, Capital Health identification badge, right and left image markers (first set provided by Program), and a black or blue pen.
 Students are expected to be in full uniform, including accessory items at all times while in the clinical setting.
+No bookbags are permitted in clinical settings.
+Personal items, including cell phones MUST be secured in lockers.